SiliconLabs/wiseconnect/examples/si91x_soc/peripheral/sl_si91x_calendar/readme.md

 - This example demonstrates clock configuration, set calendar date-time, calendar get date-time, set alarm date-time, get alarm date-time, alarm trigger, one millisecond trigger, one second trigger and clock calibration.
 - To configure the calendar clock, select the clock from UC. \ref sl_si91x_calendar_config is used to set the calendar clock.
 - A structure is created which contains default values for calendar date-time.
-It is created using \ref sl_si91x_calendar_build_datetime_struct, After entering all the parameters, it returns a stucture filled with all the parameters.
+It is created using \ref sl_si91x_calendar_build_datetime_struct, After entering all the parameters, it returns a structure filled with all the parameters.
 - Calendar date-time is configured using \ref sl_si91x_calendar_set_date_time API.
 It configures the date time and the calendar blocks starts counting from that time.
-- To verify if the desired time is set, \ref sl_si91x_calendar_get_date_time API is used, It reutrns a structure which has current date-time.
+- To verify if the desired time is set, \ref sl_si91x_calendar_get_date_time API is used, It returns a structure which has current date-time.

 - If **ALARM_EXAMPLE** macro is enabled: